nanocosmos/documentation-net/docs/cloud/analytics-api-releases-history.md

 -  added switch to show traffic either in GBs or hours
 -  improved: also consider "bytes_received" to be part of the playback usage, and "bytes_sent" to be part of the ingest usage
    -  the usage for each protocol (RTMP playout, RTMP ingest, H5Live playout, etc.) is now calculated separately, so that the usage for communication between client and server is assigned to the right protocol
--  improved: only use react hook "useMemo" if required
 -  fixed: country usage pie chart only considered playout, not ingest
 -  fixed: tag filtering did not work for concurrent viewers